OctoPrint/plugins.octoprint.org/_plugins/cancelobject.md

 This plugin allows the user cancel single objects during a print while allowing the remaining objects to print normally.
-Instructions for use with compatible slicers is provided on GitHub Homepage.
+Instructions for use with compatible slicers is provided on the plugin's GitHub Homepage.